MarisaKirisame/DefComBlog/Calculator.md

     String compile() {return "env[" + String.valueOf(idx) + "]";}

-Isnt this just the code for eval(), only you put it in quotation mark?
+Isnt this just the code for eval(), our definitional interpreter, only you put it in quotation mark?
 Precisely.
-This is called quoting, and again, note how we are using Java's feature to implement Calculator's feature, only this
+This is called quoting, and again, note how we are using Java's feature to implement Calculator's feature, only this time, we use the Java compiler instead of the Java runtime.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzc5MTgxNjksLTE4MjU5NzI3ODAsLT
+eyJoaXN0b3J5IjpbNjEwMjI0NjU3LC0xODI1OTcyNzgwLC0xNT
-E1MzI3MDA0NDYsMTQ4MjM0NDYxNSwtMTA5OTQyMTU3LDE1NDEz
+MyNzAwNDQ2LDE0ODIzNDQ2MTUsLTEwOTk0MjE1NywxNTQxMzU0
-NTQ3NDQsLTIzODUxNTkwNSwtMTgxNDQ3NTM5NSw1Mjc2ODAxMj
+NzQ0LC0yMzg1MTU5MDUsLTE4MTQ0NzUzOTUsNTI3NjgwMTIyLC
-IsLTE3MTMwMzc2NDQsLTE5NTE5MDcwMjksMTg4ODY3MDQ2MSwt
+0xNzEzMDM3NjQ0LC0xOTUxOTA3MDI5LDE4ODg2NzA0NjEsLTU3
-NTc2MTQ3NTgzLDY3NjQ1MzczNCwtMTg2NjI5MDc2NiwtNDk4Mj
+NjE0NzU4Myw2NzY0NTM3MzQsLTE4NjYyOTA3NjYsLTQ5ODI1Nj
-U2NTg1LC0yMDcwNzQyNDcsNTQ0OTIwNDExLC0xMjMzMzY5NDA5
+U4NSwtMjA3MDc0MjQ3LDU0NDkyMDQxMSwtMTIzMzM2OTQwOSwx
-LDE4MTMwOTA5MTddfQ==
+ODEzMDkwOTE3XX0=
 -->